JoeSieverding/amplify-vite-react-template/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Access the application at http://localhost:5173

-## Deployment

-The application is designed to be deployed using AWS Amplify.
-For detailed instructions, refer to the [AWS Amplify deployment documentation](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws).

 ## Security